PunjagonS/cv/Punjagon_Suwanneth_CV.md

 ---

 ## Professional Summary
-A motivated and detail-oriented **Technical Lead / IT Assistant Manager** with a solid track record of delivering high-quality projects in the fintech, healthcare, and insurance industries.
-Proven ability to lead teams, manage full-stack development processes, and provide technical solutions that drive success.
-Skilled in various programming languages and frameworks, with a passion for continuous learning and improvement.
+**Technical Lead / IT Assistant Manager** with proven experience leading engineering teams, owning delivery and technical direction, and bridging business and technology across international environments.
+Demonstrated ability to modernize complex systems, improve development practices, and deliver high-quality solutions through strong leadership, architectural oversight, and hands-on technical expertise.

 ---

 ## Work Experience

-### Project Leader - BHC24 Chatbot Care System
-**Freelance Project (Aug 2024 – Present)**
-- **Project:** BHC24 Chatbot Care System (MVP Project)
-- **Team Size:** Led a team of 4 members to deliver the project.
-- **Technology:** Developed using serverless architecture on AWS with Rust, integrating Line chat as the frontend along with Web Line LIFF.
-- **Web Interface:** Built with React, deployed on AWS Amplify with GitHub Actions for CI/CD to ensure continuous deployment.
-- **Architecture:** Utilized Clean Architecture to ensure modularity, scalability, and maintainability of the system.
-- **Objective:** Collected patient medical records stored on S3 via Line webhook communication to the backend services.
-- **Impact:** Streamlined patient record management, improving response time for medical staff.
-- **Responsibilities:** Led requirement gathering, system design, and implementation of core backend services using AWS Lambda, API Gateway, DynamoDB, and Rust.
-Collaborated with stakeholders to define requirements and ensured the system met the needs of medical staff and administrators.

 ### Technical Lead
+**ANAVEO GROUPE · (Jan 2025 – Present)**
+- Led the modernization and full overhaul of a legacy **WPF core application**, driving architectural refactoring and supervising the transition to a redesigned UI/UX.
+- Owned and validated the design and implementation of the **IoT integration layer** using **Azure IoT Hub**, ensuring reliable handling of camera events, hardware triggers, device signals, and relay operations.
+- Acted as the **Technical Decision Maker**, validating requirements, assessing technical feasibility, performing high-level estimations, and ensuring alignment with architectural and platform standards.
+- Directed **cross-region collaboration** between the Thailand development team and the France-based engineering and solution architecture teams, ensuring consistent system design and smooth integration.
+- Established and enforced **engineering standards and development practices** for the Thailand team, covering code quality, workflows, SDLC discipline, and architectural alignment.
+- Worked closely with international leadership, including the **Managing Director**, translating business objectives into executable technical roadmaps and delivery strategies.
+- Served as **Scrum Master and Team Lead**, overseeing sprint planning, backlog prioritization, task assignment, code reviews, developer mentoring, QA coordination, and overall delivery quality.
+- Designed and maintained **CI/CD pipelines** using **Azure DevOps**, covering .NET/WPF and Windows Service builds, artifact management, automated versioning, branch policies, code scanning, and quality gates.
+- Provided hands-on technical support for complex issues, occasionally stepping in to resolve **critical production bugs** and unblock high-impact releases.
+- Participated in **technical interviews and hiring decisions**, evaluating candidates for technical capability, team fit, and long-term engineering standards.

+### Project Leader
+**BHC24 Chatbot Care System · Freelance (Aug 2024 – Contract)**
+- Led the design and delivery of a healthcare chatbot MVP, managing a cross-functional development team from solution design through production release.
+- Designed and implemented a **serverless backend architecture on AWS** using **Rust**, ensuring scalability, reliability, and secure handling of patient data.
+- Integrated **LINE Messaging Platform and LINE LIFF** as the primary user interface, enabling patient interaction through chat-based workflows.
+- Developed and deployed a **React-based web interface** using **AWS Amplify**, with automated CI/CD pipelines via **GitHub Actions**.
+- Applied **Clean Architecture principles** to ensure long-term maintainability and clear separation of concerns across services.
+- Implemented backend services using **AWS Lambda, API Gateway, DynamoDB, and S3**, handling webhook processing and medical record storage.
+- Worked closely with stakeholders to refine requirements and align technical solutions with real-world healthcare workflows.
+- Delivered measurable improvements in medical record handling efficiency, reducing response time for healthcare staff.

+### Technical Lead
 **Krungsri Nimble Co.
 Ltd. (Jan 2022 – Jul 2024)**
 - **Project:** KMA Application
   - **Release Owner:** Managed all aspects of release cycles, from planning to deployment, ensuring the application met quality and performance standards.
-  - **Platform Migration:** Led the migration of legacy systems to new platforms, resulting in a 40% improvement in performance and enhanced security and scalability.
+  - **Platform Migration:** Led the migration of legacy systems to a modern platform, improving application performance, stability, and security while preparing the system for future scalability.
   - **Team Leadership:** Directed a team of developers, providing technical guidance, code reviews, and mentoring.
   - **Technical Consultation:** Worked closely with stakeholders, translating business requirements into technical solutions.
   - **Product Support:** Oversaw troubleshooting and provided technical assistance to ensure smooth operations.

 ### Senior Full Stack Programmer
 **Thanachart Insurance Plc.
 (Dec 2021 – Dec 2022)**
 - **Project Leader:** [Thanachart HR Website](https://www.thanachart-insurance.co.th/hr)
   - Developed the website using **Sitefinity CMS (C#)**.